eProsima/DDS-Pipe/PLATFORM_SUPPORT.md

 # Platform Support

-This document reflects the level of support offered by *eprosima DDS Router* on different platforms as per the following
+This document reflects the level of support offered by *eprosima DDS Pipe* on different platforms as per the following
 definitions:

 ## Tier 1